betas-org/betas/betas/README.md

 Parameters:
 - train_features: *narray*

   Train features
 - train_labels: *narray*

   Train labels
 - test_features: *narray*

   Test features
 - test_labels: *narray*

   Test labels

 Returns:
 - figure: *figure*

   Figure for the misclassification error plot for PCA with different dimensions

+# Clustering

-## Clustering Evaluation
+## clustering_evaluate

 Visuailize the the performance/evaluation of Clustering for different number of clusters on the given input data using k-means++

 ### Methods
-- `get_cluster_vector`: Function to create the vector of various cluster lenghts to evaluate
+- `get_cluster_vector`: Create the vector of various cluster lenghts to evaluate
-- `get_cost_from_kmeans`: Function to derive the objective values for k-means++ for the various values of number of clusters that are input
+- `get_cost_from_kmeans`: Derive the objective values for k-means++ for the various values of number of clusters that are input
-- `visualize_kmeans`: Function to visualize the results of running k-means++ on various number of clusters for a given dataset to assess the optimal number of clusters
+- `visualize_kmeans`: Visualize the results of running k-means++ on various number of clusters for a given dataset to assess the optimal number of clusters
-- `get_optimal_num_clusters`: Function to find the optimal number of clusters for the given dataset
+- `get_optimal_num_clusters`: Find the optimal number of clusters for the given dataset
-- `kmeans_viz_and_opt_clusters`: Function to run k-means++ clustering algo for various number of clusters on the given input_features, visualize it and then return the optimal number of clusters
+- `kmeans_viz_and_opt_clusters`: Run k-means++ clustering algo for various number of clusters on the given input_features, visualize it and then return the optimal number of clusters

 ### Methods Details